-Beginners' French II 3 credits, 5 hours lecture
+FREN 112 Beginners' French II

 Continues to cover material in matriculation-level French and allows students to proceed into the study of French at the University level.

 Prerequisite: FREN 111 or permission of Program Chair NOTE: Not to be taken by students with credit in FREN 100, or with Native or near Native proficiency, or with French 30 or its equivalents (e.g. French 20S or 20N etc.) in Canada and other countries